-Mexican Mayor Blasts Migrants, Calls ‘Pot Smokers’ & ‘Bums’ As 108 Caravan Members Arrested
+Mexican Mayor Blasts Migrants, Calls Them ‘Pot Smokers’ And ‘Bums’ As 108 Caravan Members Are Arrested

 The embattled mayor of Tijuana, Mexico, has had nothing but harsh words for the unexpected influx of migrants into his city.
-According to RT, mayor Juan Manuel Gastelum is currently calling on his own federal government — as well as members of the United Nations — to offer their financial and organization assistance in dealing with the nearly 5,000 caravan members who have so far arrived in his jurisdiction.
+According to RT, mayor Juan Manuel Gastelum is currently calling on his own federal government — as well as members of the United Nations — to offer their financial and organizational assistance in dealing with the nearly 5,000 caravan members who have so far arrived in his jurisdiction.
 Speaking during a press conference, he made his case on this point crystal clear.

 “We do not have the necessary and sufficient infrastructure to fully attend to these people to give them a decent space… I will not spend Tijuanans’ money, I will not bring Tijuana into debt now, in the same way, we haven’t done so these past two years.”

-Gastelum, who finds himself at political odds with the greater Mexican government as well as with his own electorate — having fallen to approval ratings in the single digits, per RT — yet finds himself on the popular side of the debate with regards to the migrant issue.
+Gastelum, who is at political odds with the greater Mexican government as well as with his own electorate — having fallen to approval ratings in the single digits, per RT — finds himself on the popular side of the debate with regards to the migrant issue.
 Some locals appear to support his anti-migrant positioning, with a small protest taking place this past Sunday, November 18, which saw dozens of Tijuanan residents take to the streets chanting “Long Live Mexico,” and “Tijuana First!”

 Should the media apologize?